LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 Var(\hat{J}(X)) = Var(J(X, Y)) - \mathbb{E}\left[ \left(J(X, Y) -\hat{J}(X)\right)^2\right].
 \end{align}$$

-So no matter what the variance of our new estimator is lower than our original, meaning less noisy.
+So no matter what, the variance of our new estimator is lower than our original, meaning less noisy.

 ## Control Variates